Index

 January | 5 | 160 | February | 5 | 140 | March | 4.5 | 145 | April | 5.5 | 160 | May | 6 | 195 | June | 6.5 | 195 | July | 6.5 | 200 | August | 7 | 210 | September | 7.5 | 225 | October | 7 | 210 | November | 6 | 185 | December | 5 | 160 | Year | 6 | 2185 |

-The sea is always warm enough for swimming throughout the country, and in the north, near the equator, the sea temperature is more stable, as we can see in the following table.
+The sea is always warm enough for swimming throughout the country, and in the north, near the equator, the sea temperature is more stable, and reaches its minimum in August with 28 °C (82.5 °F).

 Madang - Sea temperatureMonth | Celsius (°C) | Fahrenheit (°F) |